-- High school diploma, equivalent certification, or college degree
+- High school diploma or equivalent certification, or a college degree

 - Recent certification of No Tax Debt from the Treasury Department

-- Tax Return Filing Certification of the last 5 years with the Department of Finance
+- Tax return filing certification from the last five years with the Department of Finance

 - Certificate of Incorporation, if applicable